What do we mean with Space Age Design? Here is a brief history

 Nowadays, we observe a rising excitement for the space economy, mostly due to private companies like SpaceX and Blue Origin showing a clearer path towards a space tourism sector becoming reality.

-Let’s take a look at how space exploration influenced product design, from the use of innovative materials to the inspiration on the shapes of products, here is a retrospective selection with some of the most famous Space Age product designs.
+Let’s take a look at how space exploration influenced product design, from the use of innovative materials to the inspiration on the shapes of products.

 Panton Chair by Verner Panton